vadimv/server-components/README.md

         public ConfirmPanelState(boolean confirmed) { this.confirmed = confirmed; }
     }
 ```
-An application is a top-level ``Component<S>``.
+An application's top-level ``Component<S>`` is the root of its component tree.

 ### Routing

-Initial application's state is resolved during first rendering by a specific function,
+Initial application's state resolved during the first rendering by a specific function,
  provided as a parameter to the application's class ``App`` constructor.

 ```java